data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

 **Examples:**

-* The Global Alliance for Genomics and Health (an international scientific consortia)
+* Scientific consortia such as the `Global Alliance for Genomics and Health <https://www.ga4gh.org/>`_ and `ClinGen <https://clinicalgenome.org/>`_.
-* ClinGen (a national scientific consortia)
-* Elsevier (a publishing and analytics company)
-* The American Heart Association (a medical non-profit organization)
+* Businesses/companies such as the publisher `Elsevier <https://www.elsevier.com/>`_
+* A medical non-profit organization scuch as the `American Heart Association <https://www2.heart.org>`_
-* The Centers for Disease Control (a government agency)
+* A government agency) such as the `Centers for Disease Control <https://www.cdc.gov/>`_
-* Shriners International (a philanthropic fraternity)
+* A philanthropic fraternity such as `Shriners International <https://www.shrinersinternational.org/>`_
 * A group of students assigned to complete a class project

 **Implementation Notes:**

 * **Capturing Organization Contributions:**

-        * Contributions of an organization to an artifact can be captured in two ways:

-            * **Directly** as the asserted agent in a contribution, in cases where it reflects the collective effort of a group, or it is not important to capture the roles or actions of individual members acting on behalf of an organization

-            * **Indirectly** as an organization on whose behalf an individual member's contribution was performed (using the *organizationalContext* attribute of the Contribution class).
+    * Contributions of an organization to an artifact can be captured in two ways: **(1) Directly** as the asserted agent in a contribution, in cases where it reflects the collective effort of a group, or it is not important to capture the roles or actions of individual members acting on behalf of an organization; or **(2) Indirectly** as an organization on whose behalf an individual member's contribution was performed (using the *organizationalContext* attribute of the Contribution class).

 * **Extensions to the Organization Class:**

 	* As noted above, this minimal Organization model is meant to be extended with additional attributes by implementations as needed to suit their requirements.
 We recommend looking to community standards such as `FOAF <http://www.foaf-project.org/>`_ to provide modeling constructs here, to facilitate data sharing and interoperability.

 .. _computational-agent: